CakeDC/search/docs/Documentation/Configuration.md

 * **lookup:** This type should be used when you have for example an auto-complete lookup field implemented in your view.
 This lookup field is a text field, and also you'll have a hidden field for the id value.
 In this case the component will fill both, text and id values.
 * **table:** Parameter that specifies what table is used in ```Request::$data``` for this field.
 * **formField:** Field in the form that contains text and will be populated using Model.modelField based on field value.
-* **modelField:** Field in the model that contains text and will be used to fill the formField in the view.
+* **tableField:** Field in the table that contains text and will be used to fill the formField in the view.
 * **encode:** Boolean, by default false.
 If you want to use search strings in URL's with special characters like % or / you need to use encoding.
 * **empty:** Boolean, by default false.
 If you want to omit this field in the PRG url if no value has been given (shorter urls).